T-PsyOl/iMove-Workshop/index.md

 If all machines can ping each other, the network is ready.

 ### Roles of the Three Computers
-- PC1 Recording Computer
+- **PC1** Recording Computer
    One laptop serves as the recording machine.
    It runs LabRecorder, which collects all available LSL streams and stores them         together in a single XDF file.
+The recording PC1 could also serve as a data-generating computer in addition to recording the streams from all others.

-- PC2 and PC3 Data-Generating Computers
+- **PC2** and **PC3** Data-Generating Computers
      The other two laptops each run a small MATLAB script (included in this       repository).
    These scripts: